« Back to news

 It was an extremely tough judgment call, since all of the selected questions were excellent, and very relevant to PhotographyBLOG readers.
 However, the tie-breaker was the fact that one of the questions was far wittier than the others.
 So for that reason, I have awarded first place to Nick in Japan.

 Congratulations, Nick in Japan!
-Please email your home address to the editor of PhotographyBLOG, Mark Goldstein ((JavaScript must be enabled to view this email address)), along with your preferred choice of the new Sigma 4/3 lenses, and Mark will send you your prize.
+Please email your home address to the editor of PhotographyBLOG, Mark Goldstein ([email protected]), along with your preferred choice of the new Sigma 4/3 lenses, and Mark will send you your prize.

 [Column photo “The Photographer” by Brenda LaFleur of Brenda LaFleur Photography.]